UPSC 2025 | Get Answer key and cut-off of GS Paper 1Check Now

 Explanation

-• B. silver nitrate and potassium iodide: FALSE.
-Silver nitrate (AgNO3) is not used in cloud seeding.
-While potassium iodide can be used, silver nitrate is not effective for inducing rainfall.
+B. silver nitrate and potassium iodide: False Silver nitrate is not used for artificial rainmaking.

-• C. silver iodide and potassium nitrate: FALSE.
-Potassium nitrate (KNO3) is not used in cloud seeding.
-Silver iodide is correct, but potassium nitrate is not.
+C. silver iodide and potassium nitrate: False Potassium nitrate is not used in cloud seeding.

-• D. silver nitrate and potassium chloride: FALSE.
-Neither silver nitrate nor potassium chloride are used for artificial rainmaking.
+D. silver nitrate and potassium chloride: False Neither chemical is used in artificial rainmaking.

 QUESTION 7